flocks/react-flux-isomorphic-boilerplate/README.md

 ```
 ### Heroku

 Please notice, this boilerplate is optimised for heroku applications.
 That's why all the gulp dependencies are in `dependencies` instead of `devDependencies`.
 Because Heroku will run npm install --production and will skip all devDependicies, yet we need gulp to compile the project.
 Also please notice the npm hook script `postinstall` will run the task `gulp production` after running `npm install` on heroku server.
-It's not

 If you don't use Heroku to host your app, you can easily modify the gulpfile and the package.json to fill your needs.